Bowden leads Bucs to victory with three touchdowns

 Up next

-The Bucs will host Wapsie Valley this Friday, with kickoff scheduled for 7 p.m.
+The Buccaneers will host Wapsie Valley this Friday, with kickoff scheduled for 7 p.m.